Alternating quotients of right-angled Coxeter groups: Preliminaries

-\begin{definition}[Quasiconvex subgroup] If $G$ acts on a cube complex $X$, we say $H < G$ is \emph{quasiconvex} if there is a non-empty convex subcomplex $Y \subset X$, which is invariant under $H$ and moreover $H$ acts on $Y$ cocompactly.
+\begin{definition}[Convex-cocompact subgroup] If $G$ acts on a cube complex $X$, we say $H < G$ is \emph{convex-cocompact} if there is a non-empty convex subcomplex $Y \subset X$, which is invariant under $H$ and moreover $H$ acts on $Y$ cocompactly.
 We say, that $H$ acts on $X$ with \emph{core} $Y$. \end{definition}

-If $G$ is hyperbolic, this coincides with the usual notion of quasiconvexity \cite{haglund2008finite}.
+If $X$ is hyperbolic, this coincides with the usual notion of convex-cocompactness \cite{haglund2008finite}.

 \begin{definition}[Right-angled Artin group] The right-angled Artin group associated to a simplicial graph $\mathcal{G}$ is $A(\mathcal{G}) = \langle g_v: g \in V(\mathcal{G}) \mid g_u g_v = g_v g_u \text{ for } \{u,v\} \in E(\mathcal{G}) \rangle$. \end{definition}